Young Chinese like Vodka: Distribution Tips & Contact for sale in China.

 Premium spirits should be considered by brands

-Absolut’s ultimate goal in China is to reach a younger and with creative campaign.
+Absolut’s ultimate goal in China is to reach a younger and with a creative campaign.

 Absolut is the most innovative brand in China.